CyVerse-learning-materials/group_project_quickstart/bisque_shared.rst

 |Data_Commons_logo|_

-Quickstart: Using CyVerse for a Shared Project
+Quickstart: Using CyVerse Bisque for a Shared Project
 ===============================================

 *Goal*